RDAProvIG/WGplanning/CaseContent/ValueProposition.md

     -   Some ways of doing things in provenance are better than others.
-This activity is to generate provenance design patterns (for any provenance task such as representation, transmission, use etc.) perhaps in response to a series of provenance use cases that we would generate.
+This activity is to generate provenance design patterns (for any provenance task such as representation, transmission, use etc.) in response to a series of provenance use cases that we have begun collecting.
-    -   The patterns should relate to core
-        RDA interests, perhaps data/data and data/people
-        relationships.